Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Dispersion relations for and

-In Fig.~\ref{fig:Cauchy} we illustrate how a fixed-$t$ dispersion relation is obtained by appying Cauchy's Theorem to the integral over the countour $C$ (in blue) that encloses the complex plane except for the cuts (shown in black).
-The rigt cut corresponds to the opening of the $s$ channel threshold at $s=m_+^2$ and extending to $+\infty$, whereas the left cut corresponds to the opening of the \pik $u$-channel, starting at $s=m_-^2-t$ and extending to $-\infty$.
+In Fig.~\ref{fig:Cauchy} we illustrate how a fixed-$t$ dispersion relation is obtained by applying Cauchy's theorem to the integral over the contour $C$ (in blue) that encloses the complex plane except for the cuts (shown in black).
+The right cut corresponds to the opening of the $s$ channel threshold at $s=m_+^2$, which then extends to $+\infty$, whereas the left cut corresponds to the opening of the \pik $u$-channel, starting at $s=m_-^2-t$ and extending to $-\infty$.
 Then, the value of the amplitude at any point $s$ inside this contour is given by:

-If the contribution of the amplitude in the curved part vanishes as its radius $R$ is taken to infinity, we are left only with the straight contours, separated by an infinitesimal quantity $\epsilon$ from the real axis.
-Since amplitudes satisfy the Cauchy Reflection Symmetry $F(s'+i\epsilon',t,u'-i\epsilon')=F^*(s'-i\epsilon',t,u'+i\epsilon')$, in the $\epsilon\rightarrow0$ limit, and given that the straight contours above and below the real axis run in opposite sense, we are left with
+If the contribution of the amplitude in the curved part vanishes as its radius $R$ is taken to infinity, we are left only with the straight contours, separated by an infinitesimal distance $\epsilon$ from the real axis.
+Since amplitudes satisfy the reflection symmetry $F(s'+i\epsilon',t,u'-i\epsilon')=F^*(s'-i\epsilon',t,u'+i\epsilon')$, in the $\epsilon\rightarrow0$ limit, and given that the straight contours above and below the real axis run in opposite sense, we are left with

-This is a fixed-$t$ dispersion relation that is valid everywhere in the $s$-complex plane except on the singularities.
+This is a fixed-$t$ dispersion relation valid everywhere in the $s$-complex plane except on the singularities.
 If we want the amplitude from the dispersion relation in the real axis over the cut singularities, we must then consider the amplitude at $s+i\epsilon$ with $s$ real, and use the relation:

 where $PV$ denotes the principal value.
-Note that the effect of $i\pi\delta(s^\prime-s)$ on Eq.~\ref{ec:predisp0} is to extract $i \im T (s,t,u)$ out of the first integral, which cancels exactly with the imaginary part on the left side.
-Hence on the real axis we find:
+Note that the effect of $i\pi\delta(s^\prime-s)$ on Eq.~\eqref{ec:predisp0} is to extract $i\, \im T (s,t,u)$ out of the first integral, which cancels out the imaginary part on the left side.
+Hence on the real axis, we find: